Valeria45x/AWD/README.md

 - **JavaScript** (for interactivity and theme switching)

 This project highlights the use of responsive web design principles, accessibility, and modern front-end best practices.
 Feel free to browse the code and explore the website.

+## Website

+Visit the live version of this project: (https://valeria45x.github.io/AWD/)